jinghuazhao/Mixed-Models/README.md

 seen in literature for general statistics besides specialised software initially developed for plant genetics.

-3. This aspect (**[GxE](GxE)**) focuses on study of GxE interaction via frequentist and Bayesian approaches.
+3. Additional aspect (**[GxE](GxE)**) focuses on study of GxE interaction via frequentist and Bayesian approaches.

-The issues and their solutions are generic and have implications in assessing SNP-trait association including prediction, given that increasing number of variants are identified but between-popuation fluctuations are observed.
-These variants are often used to build polygenic risk score for association, prediction and Mendelian randomisation analysis.
+The issues and their solutions are generic and have implications in assessing SNP-trait association including prediction and Mendelian randomisation analysis, given that increasing number of variants are identified with between-popuation fluctuations.
+These variants are often used to build polygenic risk scores for these purposes.